-We had our lunch in a Dhaba on our way to Wagah Border.
+We had our lunch in a Dhaba on our way to the Wagah Border.
 Due to the long arduous bus journey from Srinagar to Jammu, both my feet were swollen from sitting so long and I had to walk very slowly.
 I snugged down into the last seat and began listening to music using my headphones.

 We reached around 4:30 PM and we were late as the retreat ceremony starts at 5:15 PM.
 From the car park, we will have to walk a few metres to join the crowd.

-We had to wait among the crowd before we move for security checks.
+We had to wait among the crowd before we moved for security checks.
 I looked around, located my friend and moved towards her through the crowd.
 A moment later, I could feel a pinch of sudden sharp throbbing pain radiating from my middle toe.
 A young lady stamped my foot with her 2-inch pointed heel shoes and stood smiling at me without a sense of apology.

-When the gates were opened, everybody literally ran as if they’re ready to strike at the security-check point. 🙂 I could barely walk a mile.
-The moment, I slowly reached the gate, it was closed and all my friends got seats at the amphitheatre.
+When the gates were opened, everybody literally ran as if they were ready to strike at the security-check point. 🙂 I could barely walk a mile.
+The moment I slowly reached the gate, it was closed and all my friends got seats in the amphitheatre.

-I don’t understand what turns the rabble to run like a Marathon runner.
-Is it the curiosity to take a glimpse of Pakistan from next door or the eagerness to watch, ‘the Retreat Ceremony’ or the sudden spike in patriotic vibe or the rush to find a seat at the amphitheatre?
+Is it a curiosity to take a glimpse of Pakistan from next door ?
+Or the eagerness to watch ‘the Retreat Ceremony’ ?
+Or the sudden spike in the patriotic vibe or the rush to find a seat at the amphitheatre?
 Inquisitiveness in me find it hard to think!

-I watched from the gate and could hear the loud music’s piercing through the amplifier and the cheers of the crowd from far away.
+I watched from the gate and could hear the loud music piercing through the amplifier and the cheers of the crowd from far away.
 Screams of “Bharat Mata Ki… Jai” will make you electrified and overcharge you with patriotic vibes…

-As both the flags were lowered and National Anthem sung, the show ends and we dispersed.
+As both the flags were lowered and the National Anthem sung, the show ended and we dispersed.
 At dusk, we reached our hotel and had our dinner.
 We bid adieu to Amritsar and moved to catch our train.